 Having a world war conflict is when language tends to no longer exist in level 5.
 The goal in this level of conflict is to destroy the other (lose-lose).
 At this point there isn’t any constructive outcome that can be obtained at this level.
 The position that is taken is that winning is not enough and that others have to lose because of this, only option that exists in this level is to separate team members so that they don’t hurt each other as violent conflict can occur.

 - Unresolvable: Sometimes when it gets to level 5 the conflict is unresolvable and you need to figure out a way everyone can remain working without hurting each other.

-A main goal that a project manager should have with conflict arises within their team is to have methods for resolution available.
+A main goal that a project manager should have with conflict arises within their team is to have methods for conflict resolution available.
 But it is also important for a project manager to know when to identify when it is appropriate to step back or to step in.
 Team members in agile teams are capable of being able to navigate through conflict on their own.
 Take this opportunity to see if there is progress occurring.
 This is so that your team can grow and have the ability to be able to learn how to resolve conflict themselves.

 If, however, you decide that it is time to intervene, it is important for your to utilize responses modes that require analysis and response, the use of structures, and reveal.